-The formation of our Company, as well as an investment in our Company generally, involves complex federal, state, and local income tax considerations.
+An investment in our Company generally, involves complex federal, state, and local income tax considerations.
 Neither the Internal Revenue Service nor any state or local taxing authority has reviewed the transactions described herein and may take different positions than the ones contemplated by management.
 You are strongly urged to consult your own tax and other advisors prior to investing, as neither we nor any of our officers, directors, or related parties can offer tax or similar advice, nor are any such persons making any representations and warranties regarding such matters.